franklinesquivel/ts-boilerplate/README.md

 Basic boilerplate project to run Typescript.
 Transpile your code and the run it!

+## Set enviroment variables

+You have to copy the `env.example` template file and name the copy `.env`, add the respective values to the keys and the enviroment variables will be set the next time you run your app.

 ## Execute your code

 First you must install all the dependencies to run the project